Health and Safety Executive (Powers) Bill

 This bill amends the Health and Safety at Work etc. Act 1974.
 Specifically:

-- New HSE Powers: It allows the HSE to offer services and facilities outside its usual duties (section 13(6B)).
-However, this requires either the Secretary of State's consent or a general authorization from them (section 13(6C)).
+- New HSE Powers: It adds clauses allowing the HSE to provide services or facilities outside its usual functions (section 13(6B)).
+This requires either the Secretary of State's consent or a general authorization.

-- Charging for Services: The bill introduces a new section (43ZA) enabling the HSE to charge for services provided under the new powers.
-The Secretary of State can set regulations determining how these charges are calculated (hourly rates, multiple components etc.).
+- Charging Powers: The bill enables the HSE to charge for services provided under the new powers (section 43ZA).
+The Secretary of State can set regulations determining the charges, including multiple components or hourly rates.

-- Exemption from Existing Fee Regulations: The bill amends section 43(2) to exclude the new HSE services from existing fee regulations.
+- Exemption from Existing Fee Regulations: The bill exempts the new HSE charging powers from existing fee regulations within the 1974 Act.

 Government Spending